The following guide is designed to provide step-by-step instructions on the following Password Assistant app topics:

 Downloading SYNC and Configuration Files

-Now you will need to download the executable file from the Overview tab in the Password Assistant app by clicking on the Download Local AD Password Assistant Executable button.
+Now you will need to download the Microsoft AD connector executable file (IncidentIQ.Connectors.MicrosoftAd.exe).
+On the Password Assistant Overview tab click on the Download Local AD Password Assistant Executable button.

 This application will need to be downloaded on a machine that has network access to reach your AD server.
 You can run it on the AD server itself, but that's not a requirement.
 Additionally, the machine that runs the application will need to have the .NET framework v4.5.1 or higher.

-Next, you will need to download the UserSync.conf file.
+Next, you will need to download the PasswordAssistant.conf file.
 In the Overview tab, click on the Download Configuration Template button.
-Once this file has been downloaded, you will need to extract it to the same folder as your connectors app.
+Once this file has been downloaded, save this file with the name PasswordAssistant.conf, and place in the folder with the password assistant application.

 When setting up a policy to utilize the AD connector, you will need to ensure that the password reset requests are being directed to AD from accounts created by your AD/SSO integration.